devcontainers-community/templates/CONTRIBUTING.md

 You can also star the project ⭐, rave about it online 💬, or add a link to us 🔗 in your project's readme.

-⚠️ You must never report security 🔒 related issues, vulnerabilities or bugs including sensitive information to the issue tracker, or elsewhere in public.
-Instead sensitive bugs must be sent by email to jcbhmr@outlook.com.

 ## Contributing code

 1. 🔀 Fork the repo